Chymyst/chymyst-core/docs/chymyst01.md

 ## Common errors

 ### Error: Injecting molecules without defined reactions

+For each molecule, there must exist a single join definition (JD) to which this molecule is **bound** -- that is, the JD where this molecule is consumed as input molecule by some reactions.
+(See [Join Definitions](joinrun.md#join-definitions) for more details.)

 It is an error to inject a molecule that is not yet defined as input molecule in any JD (i.e. not yet bound to any JD).